Freaky Friday (2018 film): Plot

-Ellie then tells Mike she is not mad at him and loves him, and decides to treat Fletcher better.
-Katherine obtains the hourglass in a fight with Savannah and wins the hunt.
-She then goes to the wedding and is supposed to switch bodies with Ellie but it does not work.
+"Katherine" tells Mike she loves him and resolves to treat Fletcher better.
+"Ellie" obtains the hourglass in a fight with Savannah and wins the hunt.
+She then goes to the wedding and attempts to switch bodies with the real Ellie, but it does not work.
 The wedding starts, but she stops it and declares how much she loves Katherine, which causes them to switch back and they reconcile.
-The wedding resumes and everyone dances at the reception.